 Enable e-mail notifications This option enables the configuration of alerts.
 If it is disabled, none of the configuration items will be accessible as the firewall will not send ay e-mails.
-This option is disabled by default.
-The amount of Granting Continue requires a small comment of the co
+This option is disabled by default. --

 The e-mail notification feature requires a mail server that can receive e-mails from the firewall.